By Patrick Henningsen

 This one is pulled straight from the “Aren’t We Lucky” file.
 Wouldn’t you agree, that Afghanistan must be a truly horrible place to be?
 ‘Those poor people’ , we can try and sympathize…

 You can argue that we’ve all become desensitized to it.
-You can hear the words rolling off of the lips of one of the Roberts… Robert Gibbs, Robert Gates, Roberto Gonzalez, or some upper-mid level NATO public relations man running interference for General Petraeus or General McCrystal like one Brigadier General Eric Tremblay (we will come to him later).
+You can hear the words rolling off of the lips of one of the Roberts… Robert Gibbs, Robert Gates, or some other upper-mid level NATO public relations man running interference for General Petraeus, or General McCrystal – like one Brigadier General Eric Tremblay (we will come to him later).

 It goes something like this: “Special Forces are risking their lives to protect Americans from the terrorist threat in Afghanistan…”, followed by, “Every day our men face difficult decisions, judgement calls, people need to understand that we are fighting an ‘asymmetrical’ conflict and there will unfortunately be ‘collateral damage’ in these situations”.
 How true.